andratr/sle-master-course/README.md

 Lecture: interpreters, Salix library.

-Lab: evaluator, renderer (abstract) in `Eval.rsc`; web app in `App.rsc` (reuse `eval` where possible)
+Lab: evaluator, renderer (abstract) in `Eval.rsc`; web app in `App.rsc`.

 ### Week 5

 Lecture: code generation

-Lab: compiler for QL to HTML and Javascript.
-Ensure you implement the fixpoint behavior (see `Eval.rsc`) correctly, and be aware that Javascript has floats, and no integers.
+Lab: compiler for QL to HTML and plain Javascript (do not use a framework!).
+Ensure you implement the fixpoint behavior (see `Eval.rsc`) correctly, and be aware that Javascript has floats, and no integers. `Compile.rsc`

 ### Week 6

 Lecture: program transformation and model transformation.
 Partial evaluation.

-Lab: formatting (pretty printing), dependency visualization, partial evaluation.
+Lab: flattening, formatting (pretty printing), dependency visualization, partial evaluation. `Flatten.rsc`, `Format.rsc`, `Visualize.rsc`, `PartialEvaluation.rsc`.

 ### Week 7